zhiming817/Attenda/docs/README.md

+# Attenda

+**Show up.
+Be recognized.**

+A decentralized event and ticketing platform powered by Sui smart contracts, Walrus storage, and Seal encryption.

 ## Overview
-Today’s event registration platforms like Luma, Eventbrite, and Google Forms rely on centralized data models and email-based access.
+Today's event registration platforms like Luma, Eventbrite, and Google Forms rely on centralized data models and email-based access.
 Tickets, confirmations, and event details are managed by intermediaries.